Haari-hub/Customer-Behavior-Analysis/README.md

 ○ Created purchase_frequency_days column from purchase data.
 ● Data Consistency Check: Verified if discount_applied and promo_code_used
 were redundant; dropped promo_code_used.
-● Database Integration: Connected Python script to PostgreSQL and loaded the cleaned DataFrame into the database for SQL analysis.
+● Database Integration: Connected Python script to MYSQL and loaded the cleaned DataFrame into the database for SQL analysis.
 ## 4. Data Analysis using SQL (Business Transactions)
  Performed structured analysis in MYSQL to answer key business questions: